Can You Get a Criminal Record for Drunk Driving? Legal Facts

 Police must have probable cause to stop your vehicle and reasonable suspicion to request field sobriety tests.
 If arrested, you’ll face both criminal charges and administrative license suspension proceedings.

 The criminal case proceeds through arraignment, pre-trial motions, and potentially trial or plea negotiations.
-A conviction at any stage creates the criminal record that will follow you permanently.
+A conviction can result in a criminal record, with duration and visibility depending on the jurisdiction and any post-conviction relief that may apply.

 Prevention Strategies: Avoiding Drunk Driving Charges